Summertime Sadness: Lyrical composition and themes

-The song's video focuses around a lesbian couple reminiscing on positive moments, before both commit suicide.
-Pop Dust writer Nate Jones compared the introductory lyrics, "I got my red dress on tonight/ Dancing in the dark in the pale moonlight" to "Dancing in the Dark" by Bruce Springsteen, affirming that the song's inherent somberness was building to its gloomy denouement by first displaying positive memories the song's lovers experienced.
+The song's video focuses on a lesbian couple reminiscing on positive moments before both commit suicide.
+Pop Dust writer Nate Jones compared the introductory lyrics, "I got my red dress on tonight / Dancing in the dark in the pale moonlight" to "Dancing in the Dark" by Bruce Springsteen, affirming that the song's inherent somberness was building to its gloomy denouement by first displaying positive memories the song's lovers experienced.
 The following two stanzas of: "Got my hair up real big beauty queen style / High heels off, I'm feeling alive" and "Honey, I'm on fire, I feel it everywhere / Nothing scares me anymore" building on the same lyrical imagery.
-Lyrically, the song reaches the sadder conclusion with the chorus, "Kiss me hard before you go / Summertime sadness / I just wanted you to know/ That, baby, you're the best."
+Lyrically, the song reaches a sadder conclusion with the chorus, "Kiss me hard before you go / Summertime sadness / I just wanted you to know / That, baby, you're the best."
 The darkest portion of the song's story swells at the beginning of the second verse: "I'm feelin' electric tonight / Cruising down the coast goin' 'bout 99 / Got my bad baby by my heavenly side / I know if I go, I'll die happy tonight."
 As a whole, "Summertime Sadness" follows a typical pop song structure: verse, chorus, verse, chorus, bridge, chorus, with the chorus circulating several times before the song's end.

 Critical reception

+"Summertime Sadness" was met with widespread critical acclaim upon release.
 In his track-by-track review for Billboard magazine, Andrew Hampp wrote about "Summertime Sadness" that "the pouty title alone drew giggles at Del Rey's Bowery gig, but the song itself proves to be one of the more durable tracks here even if its lyrics start to get redundant ('Kiss me hard before you go...
 That baby you're the best')".
 Los Angeles Times named it among the best tracks on the album along with "Video Games" and "Dark Paradise".
+The song is also referenced in the Chainsmokers' hit single "#Selfie".